raspberrypilearning/KS1StorytellingTraining_Session3_GBICi1b/en/step_8.md

 If you need to go back to the list of contents for this session (Session 3), click [here](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session3_GBICi1b).

 If you need to access the menu for Sessions 1, 2 and 3, click [here](https://projects.raspberrypi.org/en/pathways/ks1-storytellingtraining-gbici1b).

+**Please DO NOT click the green 'What's next' button (below-right) as this link is NOT relevant to this training course.**